fdeblasio/pokeemerald-expansion/README.md

     - SpA: 125->105

 - Cubone (not in main game):
+    - Speed: 35->40
+    - Held items:
+        - Thick Club: 5%->50%
+        - Rare Bone: 0%->5%
     - Evolves into Alolan Marowak with a Fire Stone

+- Marowak (not in main game):
+    - Speed: 45->50
     - Held items:
         - Thick Club: 5%->50%
         - Rare Bone: 0%->5%

-- Marowak/Alolan Marowak (not in main game):
+- Alolan Marowak (not in main game):
+    - Speed: 45->50
     - Held items:
         - Thick Club: 5%->50%
         - Rare Bone: 0%->5%
+    - Learns Fire Punch and Temper Flare by level up

 - Farfetch'd (not in main game):
     - Held item: Leek: 5%->100%